trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 - [Lists](#lists): an ordered datastructure to list values of the same type, then iterate through them.
 - [Sets](#sets): an ordered datastructure to keep track of which elements belong or don't belong to a set, or enumerate them.
 - [Loops, iterations](#loops-iterations): ways to iterate through data structures or execute more complex algorithms.
-- [Variants / unions](#variants--unions): a type that may hold a value that can have one of several types.
+- [Variants and unions](#variants-and-unions): a type that may hold a value that can have one of several types.
 - [Lambdas](#lambdas): pieces of code that can be stored or passed as parameters, then executed by smart contracts as needed.
-- [Annotations](#annotations): an internal mechanism used to assign names to values, types and entry points, to ease understanding and access.
+- [Annotations](#annotations): an internal mechanism used to assign names to values, types and entrypoints, to ease understanding and access.
 - [Global table of constants](#global-table-of-constants): a way for smart contracts to share pieces of code or data (read-only), to save space and reduce costs.
 - [Serialization / deserialization](#serialization--deserialization): a mechanism used to convert almost any typed data into a sequence of bytes, and vice-versa.
 - [Cryptographic primitives](#cryptographic-primitives): hashing, verifying signatures, and more.